 Specifically, a few key heavy-hitters have secured robotics as Amazon’s most lucrative toy category.
 Cozmo, a Wall-E-like STEM-skill building smart robot for kids, brought in $15 million alone and was the undisputed toy of the year for 2016, while EV3, another intelligent robot, generated $6 million, earning the number four spot on the best sellers list.
 Anki, Cozmo’s developer, also took second place with Overdrive, it’s intelligent racing game.

 Though many of the top products incorporate smart technology, “robotics” doesn’t necessarily refer to AI.
-The robotics toy category often refers to digital interactions away from a screen and spans such sub-categories as vehicles, learning and exploration, boys role play, and drones.
+The robotics toy category often refers to digital interactions away from a screen and spans such sub-categories as vehicles, learning and exploration, programming and coding, STEM toys, boys role-play, and drones.
 Success in each category helped launch robotics as a whole, into the top 25 toy categories of 2016.
 Still, genuine AI and STEM-skill building remain the most successful aspect of the category, with several of the top 10 toys incorporating intelligent technology.

 Amazon currently owns 16 percent of the consumer electronics market, which is estimated to be worth $74 billion total.
 And, in addition to robotics, the success of Lex, the technology that powers Alexa, has enabled the company to become major player in the virtual assistant market as well.
 As many other consumer electronics brands struggle — even those that were forecasted to be game changers — Amazon seems capable of overtaking them.
 Who knows what brand will emerge to take on the giant, but one things for certain: robots will be involved.